yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 #### Troubleshoot Steps

-1. After following the above steps, if the trace data not collected in the SnappyFlow server check the trace configuration you added in the `settings.py`.
+1. If the trace data is not collected in the SnappyFlow server, then check the trace configuration in the `settings.py`.

 2. To enable the debug logs, add the below key-value pair in the ELASTIC_APM block of the `settings.py`.